newtheatre/history-project/_shows/05_06/cast_aside_edinburgh.md

     publisher: Impact Nottingham
     title: "Cast Aside (Zoo Venues, Edinburgh)"
     date: 2006-09-23
-    quote: "Cast Aside was a delight.
-Described as a ‘satirical antidote to everything waffling, affected or ostentatious about the stage’, it provided a much needed escape from the intensity of just too many thesps in one city.
+    quote: "Cast Aside was a delight. [...]
 There’s only so much ‘dark’ and ‘deep’ (why do directors love these words?) theatre that you can deal with, so Cast Aside, with its light-hearted but incredibly quick and witty script, was a perfect alternative."
 ---